solidity-labs-io/kleidi/README.md

 ## Edge Cases

-- If no time ranges are added, all transactions are allowed.
+- If no time ranges are added, transactions are allowed at any time.
 - To remove all time ranges, the `disableGuard()` function can be called.
 Once called, all transactions are allowed, regardless of time submitted.
 - If a transaction is submitted on chain outside of the allowed time ranges, it will revert.
 - If the timelock is removed as a module from the Safe before the TimeRestricted guard is disabled, there will be no way to rotate the signers of the Safe, add new modules, or remove modules.
 This is because the TimeRestricted guard will prevent these actions from being executed.